 Little Falls is a very small city located in the state of New York.
 With a population of 4,787 people and four constituent neighborhoods, Little Falls is the 328th largest community in New York.
 Little Falls has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Little Falls is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Little Falls is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Little Falls who work in sales jobs (13.00%), office and administrative support (8.94%), and food service (8.07%).
+Unlike some cities, Little Falls isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Little Falls are a mix of both white- and blue-collar jobs.
+Overall, Little Falls is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Little Falls who work in sales jobs (13.75%), office and administrative support (10.73%), and teaching (7.12%).

-The education level of Little Falls citizens is a little higher than the average for US cities and towns: 23.68% of adults in Little Falls have at least a bachelor's degree.
+The percentage of people in Little Falls who are college-educated is somewhat higher than the average US community of 21.84%: 27.19% of adults in Little Falls have at least a bachelor's degree.

 The people who call Little Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Little Falls residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Little Falls include German, Italian, Polish, and English.

 The most common language spoken in Little Falls is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include German and Spanish.